nyein2001-dev/ArtStream/README.md

 # ShopGuard

-ShopSecure is a shopping dashboard application that provides a seamless user experience for managing shopping activities.
+ShopGuard is a shopping dashboard application that provides a seamless user experience for managing shopping activities.
 This project includes a login and registration system with Firebase authentication and a user-friendly dashboard designed in Angular.
 The project is a demonstration of modern web development practices, focusing on authentication and dashboard UI.

 ## Features